-There were no commitments or contingent liabilities during the year ended 31 December 2019 or the period ended 31 December 2018.
+There were no commitments or contingent liabilities at 31 December 2020 or 31 December 2019.

-28 Immediate and ultimate parent company
+Immediate and ultimate parent company

 The immediate parent company is Travelers Insurance Company Limited, a company incorporated in England.
-The ultimate parent undertaking of the Company is The Travelers Companies, Inc., a company registered in the United States.
-Copies of The Travelers Companies, Inc. and Travelers Insurance Company Limited accounts can be obtained from this Company's registered office, Third floor, Block 8, Harcourt Centre, Charlotte Way, Dublin 2.
-Ireland or the Company's website: www.travelers.ie.
+The ultimate parent undertaking, which is the smallest and largest group that includes the Company's accounts in consolidation is The Travelers Companies, Inc., a company registered in the United States.
+Copies of The Travelers Companies, Inc. and Travelers Insurance Company Limited accounts can be obtained from this Company's registered office, Third floor, Block 8, Harcourt Centre, Charlotte Way, Dublin 2, Ireland or the Company's website: www.travelers.ie.